Atlas-OS/utilities/README.md

   - Setting a timer resolution
   - Killing DWM (or explorer)
   - Disabling Idle
-  - "Cleaning" Memory
+  - "Cleaning" Memory (Button or Press F4)

-All settings will only change once you click the Start button, other than the Clean Memory Button.
+All settings will only change once you click the Start button, other than the Clean Memory Button (which also has a hotkey to clean if ingane, F4).

 ### Usage